-This old-fashioned cut has become very trendy in recent times.
-One of our chef clients this year (2018) ran a smoking class for the Wellington on a Plate festival using beef brisket.
+Beef brisket is an old-fashioned cut has become very trendy in recent times.
+One of our chef clients in 2018 ran a meat smoking class for the Wellington on a Plate festival using beef brisket.

 It’s a versatile, economical cut that if cooked quickly will be tough but when cooked slowly results in flavoursome, succulent and tender dishes.